HurpDurp/TF2Benchmarker/README.md

   * If the `Default` option is selected, the game will be started with the `-default` parameter.
   * If the `Custom Config` option is selected, checked commands from the `FPS Config` list will be written to `/tf/custom/tfbench/cfg/autoexec.cfg`
 3. The game is started, the DirectX level is set (if needed) and a benchmark is run with the clean configuration.
-4. For each command in the list, an `autoexec.cfg` will be generated.
+4. For each command in the list, an `autoexec.cfg` will be generated with that command combined with the FPS config (if used).
   * Conflicts between existing commands and the benchmark values will be automatically resolved.
 5. Each command is benchmarked, with a restart between each command.
 6. Results are parsed from the `sourcebench.csv` file, and displayed in the results tab.